luisfelipegraciolli/AndroidBasicsCompose/README.md

 # AndroidBasicsCompose
-Projects build along the Google course Android Basics WIth Compose
+Projects build along the Google course Android Basics With Compose
+# Feel free to contribute and suggest improvements to my code!
+All help is welcome